burlachenkok/burlachenkok.github.io/_posts/2025-03-27-open-source.md

 # Federated Learning is Better with Non-Homomorphic Encryption

-## Abstract
+## PermK/AES Abstract

 Traditional AI methodologies necessitate centralized data collection, which becomes impractical when facing problems with network communication, data privacy, or storage capacity.
 Federated Learning (<span style="color:rgb(122,76,24)">FL</span>) offers a paradigm that empowers distributed AI model training without collecting raw data.
 There are different choices for providing privacy during <span style="color:rgb(122,76,24)">FL</span> training.
 One of the popular methodologies is employing Homomorphic Encryption (<span style="color:rgb(122,76,24)">HE</span>) - a breakthrough in privacy-preserving computation from Cryptography.
 However, these methods have a serious price in the form of extra computation and memory footprint.
 To resolve these issues, we propose an innovative framework that synergizes permutation-based compressors with Classical Cryptography, even though employing Classical Cryptography was assumed to be impossible in the past in the context of <span style="color:rgb(122,76,24)">FL</span>.
 Our framework offers a way to replace <span style="color:rgb(122,76,24)">HE</span> with cheaper Classical Cryptography primitives to provide security for the training process.
 It fosters asynchronous communication and provides flexible deployment options in various communication topologies.

-Our work opens a new possibility for applying Classical Cryptography to <span style="color:rgb(122,76,24)">FL</span> and challenges existing claims about its limitations which has been done in works such as [ G.Kaissis, M. Makowski, D.Rückert, R.Braren: Secure, privacy-preserving, and federated machine learning in medical imaging, Nature Machine Intelligence, 2020.](https://www.nature.com/articles/s42256-020-0186-1), [Kristin E. Lauter: Private Artificial Intelligence: Machine Learning on Encrypted Data, SIAM, 2022.](https://www.siam.org/publications/siam-news/articles/private-artificial-intelligence-machine-learning-on-encrypted-data), [N. Jain, A. Cherukuri: Revisiting Fully Homomorphic Encryption Schemes, 2023.](https://arxiv.org/abs/2305.05904), [ Pan Y. et al: FedSHE privacy-preserving and efficient federated learning with adaptive segmented CKKS homomorphic encryption, Cybersecurity, 2024.](https://cybersecurity.springeropen.com/articles/10.1186/s42400-024-00232-w).
+Our work opens a new possibility for applying Classical Cryptography to <span style="color:rgb(122,76,24)">FL</span> and challenges existing claims about its limitations which has been done in previous works.

-## DCGD/PermK/AES Links
+## PermK/AES Links

 - **The arXiv preprint**: [https://arxiv.org/abs/2312.02074](https://arxiv.org/abs/2312.02074)
 - **The arXiv preprint in KAUST Library repository**: [https://repository.kaust.edu.sa/items/e36d4766-a879-4ea4-94eb-6c969eadbebc](https://repository.kaust.edu.sa/items/e36d4766-a879-4ea4-94eb-6c969eadbebc)